 Recommended by Sharon from Digital Nomad Wannabe

-Cite des Sciences is a massive science museum located in Parc de la Villette to the north-east of Paris’ centre.
-It is one of the best Paris children’s museum and perfect if you are looking for fun things to do with kids in Paris.
+Cite des Sciences is a massive science museum located in Parc de la Villette to the northeast of Paris’ centre.
+It is one of the best Paris children’s museums and perfect if you are looking for fun things to do with kids in Paris.

-This science museum consists of three floors of exhibits.
-There is also a cinema, planetarium and a submarine.
-Different areas are perfect for different ages (and charge their own admission price) so it works well for kids of any age.
-The museum is very hands on and our three and five year old loved the Cite des Enfants section.
+This science museum consists of three floors of exhibits, a cinema, a planetarium, and a submarine.
+Different areas are perfect for different ages (and charge their own admission price), so it works well for kids of any age.
+The museum is very hands-on, and our three- and five-year-old loved the Cite des Enfants section.
 The 90 minutes our ticket allowed passed by quickly.

 Click here to purchase your Cite des Sciences tickets in advance.